Kathryn Basham, M.S.W., Ph.D.

 |Send E-mail||Office: Lilly Hall Rm 212||Phone: (413) 585-7959|

-Kathryn Basham, Ph.D., LICSW, as Professor, Co-Director of the Ph.D.
-Program and Editor of the Smith College Studies in Social Work engages in research, writing, clinical social work practice and education related to the effects of deployment and combat stress on the re-integration of servicemembers, Veterans and their families.
+Kathryn Basham, Ph.D., LICSW, as Professor and Co-Director of the Ph.D.
+Program, engages in research, writing, clinical social work practice and education related to the effects of deployment and combat stress on the re-integration of servicemembers, Veterans and their families.
 Dr. Basham earned both her MSW and Ph.D. degrees in clinical social work.
 She has been appointed to three congressionally mandated committees with the Institute of Medicine at the National Academies of Science charged to explore issues related to enhancing the mental health treatment of military and Veteran families.
 The current four-year committee that is producing two published texts focuses on the evaluation of efficacy of treatment of PTSD with servicemembers, Veterans and their families.

 In this setting, Dr. Basham co-authored four texts published by the Institute of Medicine, National Academies of Science::Titles include: PTSD: Diagnosis and Treatment (2006); Physiologic, Psychological and Psychosocial Effects of Deployment-Related Stress with Gulf War Veterans (2008): Provision of Mental Health Counseling under TRICARE (2010): and this past year in 2012- the Assessment of Ongoing Efforts in the Treatment of Posttraumatic Stress Disorder.
 In earlier years, she published a co-authored text with Dennis Miehls titled, Transforming the Legacy: Couple Therapy with Survivors of Childhood Trauma (2004) and has also focused her scholarship on inter-cultural practice and pedagogy and diversity.